tier4/driving_log_replayer/docs/introduction/overview.en.md

 # Package Overview

+The evaluation node works in the following manner:
-Driving Log Replayer is the package that reads a scenario describing the conditions of evaluation, starts autoware, and outputs the evaluation results in jsonl file format.
+- reads a scenario describing the conditions of positive evaluation
+- launches autoware
+- outputs the evaluation result in a JSON file format

-The overview is shown in the figure below.
+The details of the node's operation are shown in the figure below.

 ![overview](images/overview.drawio.svg)

-## Operating Environment
+## System Requirements

-The system shall be as follows.

 - CPU amd64
 - Ubuntu 20.04 / 22.04